fbergama/wass/doc/src/render/documentation/install.html.md

 # Mac OSX

+We suggest to install [Docker Desktop](https://www.docker.com/products/docker-desktop) (free registration required) and proceed to the [Docker installation instructions](#docker).

-*** NOTE: the following procedure was tested on Mac OS X 10.11.5 (El Capitan) but should be valid on any relatively modern version of Mac OSX.***
+*** NOTE: the following procedure was tested on Mac OS X 10.11.5 (El Capitan) but should be valid on any relatively modern version of Mac OSX matching the required libraries***

 The easiest way to install all the required libraries is via [Homebrew](http://brew.sh).
 If brew is not already installed, follow the